 IMPORTANT COVID-19 UPDATE

-Applications for the BEEAM program for the 2020-21 year are now closed.
-In accordance with MIT’s current COVID-19 policies for all K-12 Summer Programming (located here: https://covid19.mit.edu/k-12-summer-programming-update), the BEEAM 2020-2021 cohort began in Summer as a virtualized cohort with all work being performed remotely.
+Applications for the BEEAM program for the 2021-22 will open in February 2021.
+In accordance with MIT’s current COVID-19 policies for all K-12 Summer Programming (located here: https://covid19.mit.edu/k-12-summer-programming-update), the BEEAM 2021-2022 cohort will begin in Summer as a virtualized cohort – with all work being performed remotely.
 We are working diligently to ensure the enriching experience of participating in this program is not negatively affected by this change.
 Please continue to check back for further updates.